ezramorris/PyVirtualSerialPorts/README.md

 * Create a virtual port which echoes back any data sent to it.
 * Create a two or more ports; sending data to one sends data to the others.

+Should work on Python 3.5+, however is only tested on supported [Python versions].

 Has no dependencies other than the Python standard library.

-Only works on *nix type systems.
-Tested on Debian Linux, but should work on others (macOS, BSD, etc.).
+Currently works on *nix type systems.
+Tested on Ubuntu and MacOS, but should work on others (BSD, etc.).
 Windows support is being worked on.

 ## Installation